Skip to main content

 • Associates can also give through the Dollars For Dollars program, which allows them to support nonprofit organizations with monetary contributions.
 The Elevance Health Foundation matches their contributions to a set of signature charities dollar for dollar up to a maximum match of $5,000 annually.

-• A digital platform that allows employees to set up volunteering groups, recruit volunteers, or solicit donations.
+• Digital solutions that allow employees to set up volunteering groups, recruit volunteers, or solicit donations.

 Measuring Impact in Numbers and in Attitudes